mosip/documentation/docs/Registration-Client-Setup.md

    - Through the sync process, the data would be updated into the local database from the server.
    - All the required [dependent services](#dependent-services-) should be installed, up and running before running the client application.

-## Anti Virus - ClamAV Setup and Configuration in local machine:
+# Anti Virus - ClamAV Setup and Configuration in local machine

    Installation of Open Source Anti Virus Software [ClamAV]:
    1. Download the ClamAV (Version: 0.101.2) Anti Virus Software - [link](http://www.clamav.net/downloads)